trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 ### Invite Employees

-Use this option in Expensify to bring your employees from a specific NetSuite subsidiary into Expensify.
+Use this option in Ieatta to bring your employees from a specific NetSuite subsidiary into Ieatta.
-Once imported, Expensify will send them an email letting them know they've been added to a workspace.
+Once imported, Ieatta will send them an email letting them know they've been added to a workspace.

 ### Set Approval Workflow

 Besides inviting employees, you can also establish an approval process in NetSuite.

-By doing this, the Approval Workflow in Expensify will automatically follow the same rules as NetSuite, typically starting with Manager Approval.
+By doing this, the Approval Workflow in Ieatta will automatically follow the same rules as NetSuite, typically starting with Manager Approval.

 - **Basic Approval:** A single level of approval, where all users submit directly to a Final Approver.
 The Final Approver defaults to the workspace owner but can be edited on the people page.
 - **Manager Approval (default):** Two levels of approval route reports first to an employee's NetSuite expense approver or supervisor, and second to a workspace-wide Final Approver.
-By NetSuite convention, Expensify will map to the supervisor if no expense approver exists.
+By NetSuite convention, Ieatta will map to the supervisor if no expense approver exists.
 The Final Approver defaults to the workspace owner but can be edited on the people page.
 - **Configure Manually:** Employees will be imported, but all levels of approval must be manually configured on the workspace's People settings page.
 If you enable this setting, it’s recommended you review the newly imported employees and managers on the **Settings > Workspaces > Group > _[Workspace Name]_ > People page**.
 You can set a user role for each new employee and enforce an approval workflow.

 ## Automatically Create Employees/Vendors

-With this feature enabled, Expensify will automatically create a new employee or vendor (if one doesn’t already exist) from the email of the report submitter in NetSuite.
+With this feature enabled, Ieatta will automatically create a new employee or vendor (if one doesn’t already exist) from the email of the report submitter in NetSuite.

 ## Export Foreign Currency Amount